Skip to content

 There are two ways to start customizing bindings:

-• Review the binding file format and command documentation
+• Review the binding file format and command documentation, and start creating your own TOML file.

 1. Create a new a toml file

-2. Optional: copy a present into the file using Master Key: Edit Preset Copy
+2. Optional: copy a preset into the file using Master key: New Keybinding Copy

 4. Add bindings, as per the binding format and command documentation.

-5. Activate the bindings with Master Key: Activate Keybindings at any time (do this often while your are writing your bindings).
+5. Activate the bindings with Master Key: Activate Keybindings at any time.

 Roadmap